Halloween 5: The Revenge of Michael Myers: Box office

+during its initial theatrical run, and was regarded as a box-office disappointment.

 Critical response

 Stephen Holden of The New York Times wrote that the film was "rather like taking another swing through the same all-too-familiar funhouse", but thought it was "a bit more refined in its details than the conventional horror movie".
 Variety called the film "pretty stupid and boring fare" and noted that the series had become "practically indistinguishable from the Friday the 13th pics".
-Richard Harrington of the Los Angeles Times criticized the film as being "a prime example of the principle of diminishing reruns" and Donald Pleasence for "a flat two-note performance", though he thought Danielle Harris was "actually pretty good" in her role.
+Richard Harrington of The Washington Post criticized the film as being "a prime example of the principle of diminishing reruns" and Donald Pleasence for "a flat two-note performance", though he thought Danielle Harris was "actually pretty good" in her role.
+Michael Wilmington, writing for the Los Angeles Times, felt the film was derivative and featured an "infinitely repeated plot" akin to that of the previous installments.
+The San Francisco Examiner's Joe Baltake found the film uninspired and "boring."

 Some critics derided the film for its obscure appearances of the "Man in Black" character, which was not elucidated in the final cut of the film.
 Gary Thompson of the Philadelphia Daily News noted this in his review, commenting that "his identity is never revealed, and his actions are never explained.
 What does this mean?
 It means the series has turned into a soap opera, attempting to keep the audience interested with cheap dramatic stunts borrowed from daytime television."
-The Hartford Courants Malcolm L. Johnson, however, gave the film a favorable review, deeming it the best sequel in the series and praising Othenin-Girard's "arty touch to the stalkings and killings."

-On the internet review aggregator Rotten Tomatoes, as of November 2022, the film has an average approval rating of 12% based on 26 reviews, with a consensus reading: "Halloween 5: The Revenge Of Michael Myers finds the series embracing crude slasher conventions with pedestrian scares, disposable characters, and aimless plotting."
+Kimberly Link of the Southtown Star also remarked that the film's final section is "simply devoted to setting up Halloween 6...
+A mysterious strange appears on the scene...
+The viewer sees only his boots.
+We have to wait until next year to see who he is.
+Yippee."